What is an Ethics Consultation?

 Will the Ethics Consultation be confidential?

 Ethics consultations often involve sensitive matters that individuals are reluctant to discuss without assurances that the information will remain confidential.
 Information shared during an ethics consultation will be kept confidential to the extent possible.
 However, privacy and confidentiality cannot be guaranteed.
 Unlike some professions with privileges recognized at law (e.g., priest-penitent, physician-patient, or attorney-client), there is a possibility that committee members could be compelled by a court to disclose information shared during ethics consultations.
 Additionally, certain topics covered in a consultation might raise mandatory reporting requirements.

 What does an Ethics Consultation cost?

-Ethics Consultations are provided for free to AAPA members as a benefit of membership.
+Ethics Consultations are provided for free to AABA members as a benefit of membership.
 Ethics committee members do not receive compensation for provision of consultations.